dps923/winter2020/graded-work/assign4-professor.md

 Here's a list of tasks that must be done:

+* In the meal list scene and controller...
+  * Show a thumbnail of the meal photo (or a placeholder) in the table view

 * In the meal add scene and controller...
   * Add (save) a timestamp
   * Use location services to get the latitude, longitude, and (reverse geocode) string